nicolaswsp/Capstone-Azure-Machine-Learning-Engineer/README.md

 HyperDrive model run
 ![diagram](./Images/Image3.png)

-It can be seed the differents hyperparmeter and their influence in the model in the graph below.
-Using a higher number of hyperparameters during training, the model tends to get a better performance.
+It can be seen the differents hyperparmeter and their influence in the model in the graph below.
+Using a higher number of hyperparameters during training, the final model tends to get a better performance.

 Hyperparameters behavior
 ![diagram](./Images/Image4.png)